marc-mccarthy/repo-surplus/README.md

 Follow this guide to [creatin a personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) on GitHub.
 You will also need your GitHub username.

-Store this in a secure location.
-This is your authentication for your identity on GitHub!
+Store these keys in a secure location.
+This is your authentication for your identity on AWS!

 ## Terraform